google/accompanist/docs/pager.md

 - Ability to set `contentPadding` (see [above](#content-padding)).
 - Ability to specify a `key` for each page.
 - The `horizontalAlignment` parameter on `HorizontalPager`, and the `verticalAlignment` parameter on `VerticalPager` have been removed.
 A similar effect can be implemented with an appropriate content padding (see [above](#content-padding)).
 - The `infiniteLooping` parameter and feature have been removed.
-A sample demonstrating how to achieve this can be found [here][looping-sample].
+A sample demonstrating how to achieve this effect can be found [here][looping-sample].
-- The `offscreenLimit` parameter.
-We unfortnately no longer have any control of what items are laid out 'off screen'.
+- The `offscreenLimit` parameter has been removed.
+We no longer have control of what items are laid out 'off screen'.
+- The `dragEnabled` parameter has removed.
+- `PagerScope` (the page item scope) no longer implements `BoxScope`.

 ---